JoeBonham/jQuery-Full-Width-Image-Slider/readme.md

 .on('fws.change', function(e, data){
     /*

-    data is an object with useful information:
+    'data' is an object the following structure:
     {
     	status: {
     		current: 0, // current slide number